point0bar1/ebm-life-cycle/README.md

 ## Data Access

 Please note that only CIFAR-10 can be automatically downloaded in Tensorflow.
 Celeb A and ImageNet must be manually downloaded and prepared in TFDS (Tensorflow Data Set) format.

+## Acknowledgements

+This research was supported with Cloud TPUs from Google's TPU Research Cloud (TRC).

 ## Contact